jentery/SWDemo/_output_documents/307 Winter 2018 Elocution Assignment.md

 interpretive decisions you made in your reading of the poem.
 Some elements to consider include:

--volume, pitch, and frequency: did you adjust these at any points in the poem?
+* volume, pitch, and frequency: did you adjust these at any points in the poem?
 Why or why not?

--multiple voices: is there more than one "speaker" in your poem?
+* multiple voices: is there more than one "speaker" in your poem?
 Did you adjust your voice to reflect these different speakers?
 Why or why not?

--sound patterns: did your reading reveal or emphasize sound patterns such as rhyme, alliteration, or assonance, or perhaps reveal significance to these sound patterns?
+* sound patterns: did your reading reveal or emphasize sound patterns such as rhyme, alliteration, or assonance, or perhaps reveal significance to these sound patterns?

--spacing: in some poems, especially contemporary ones, space on the page is manipulated in significant ways.
+* spacing: in some poems, especially contemporary ones, space on the page is manipulated in significant ways.
 How did you account for this in your reading?

--line breaks, enjambment, and caesurae: did your reading reveal significance to these elements?
+* line breaks, enjambment, and caesurae: did your reading reveal significance to these elements?

--punctuation and capitalization: in poems that use unorthodox punctuation and / or capitalization, was this reflected in your reading of the poem?
+* punctuation and capitalization: in poems that use unorthodox punctuation and / or capitalization, was this reflected in your reading of the poem?
 Why or why not?